ChronosWS/asma/README.md

 ## Discussion and Participation

-You can get involved in discussions about development on [Discord](https://discord.gg/aY6erNcXef) as well as submit PRs to this repository.
+You can get involved in discussions about development on [Discord](https://discord.gg/aY6erNcXef) as well as submit Issues and PRs to this repository.